astromining/ComPACT/arXiv_2309.17077/README.md

 ## ComPACT pipeline

-This section describes how to reproduce the ComPACT cluster detection workflow using the [galaxyHackers](https://github.com/astromining/galaxyHackers):
+This section describes how to reproduce the ComPACT cluster detection workflow using the [galaxyHackers](https://github.com/astromining/galaxyHackers) repository:

 ### ▶ Quick Start